Trigonometric K-matrices for finite-dimensional representations of quantum affine algebras: Quantum affine algebras and their R-matrices

 \subsection{The spectral R-matrix}

-The universal R-matrix of $\Uqag$ does not immediately act on finite--dimensional representations $\UqLg$.
+The universal R-matrix of $\Uqag$ does not immediately act on finite-dimensional $\UqLg$-modules.
 The first obstacle is given by the operator $q^{m(c\ten d+d\ten c)}$.
 However, this is easily solved by observing that, since the central element $\Kg{c}$ acts by $1$ if and only if $c$ acts by zero, that factor can be ignored.
-The second obstacle is given by the fact that the projection of the operator $\Xi\coloneqq\sum_{\mu>0}\Xi_{\mu}$ does not necessarily converge on finite--dimensional representations over $\UqLg$.
-To this end, set \eq{ \Uqag[z,z^{-1}]\coloneqq\Uqag\ten\bbF[z,z^{-1}] } and consider the \emph{homogeneous grading shift} automorphism
+The second obstacle is given by the fact that the operator $\Xi\coloneqq\sum_{\mu>0}\Xi_{\mu}$ is not necessarily defined on finite-dimensional representations over $\UqLg$.
+To this end, set